shuyhere/AGI-Glossary/README.md

 This is the key idea behind deep neural networks or DNNs, which includes common variants such as convolutional neural networks (CNNs) for images, and recurrent neural networks (RNNs) for sequences.

+***No free lunch theorem***
+There is no single best model that works optimally for all kinds of problems.
+The reason is that a set of assumptions (also called inductive bias) that works well in one domain may work poorly in another.
 # Reference
 C. M. Bishop, H. Bishop, Deep Learning, https://doi.org/10.1007/978-3-031-45468-4_1